undergroundrap/devbootLLM/README.md

   --cpus 1 `
   devbootllm-app

+## Tooling Prerequisites

+To run the local build scripts and lesson compilation checks you need:

+- Node.js 18+ (for the Tailwind build and lesson utilities).
+- Microsoft OpenJDK 17 so the automated Java compilation sweep can run locally.
+Install with winget install --id Microsoft.OpenJDK.17 -e --source winget and verify with javac -version.
 ## Scaling Lessons to 1,000+

 To keep the UI fast as the catalog grows, the server now exposes a paginated Lessons API and the client lazily loads full lesson details on demand.
 This lets the sidebar load thousands of items without downloading all code/tutorial content upfront.